 I am actively involved answering your questions throughout the duration of the course.

 What this class is not:

-This is not a class for professional photographers, those wanting tips on creating a photography business or those who already have a good handle on composition and storytelling.
-If you already know the ins and outs of photography or have taken other workshops, this course will probably be too introductory for you.
-This is also not a class discussing the pros and cons of various phones or apps.
-We will touch on editing with apps, but will not go in-depth on every option out there.
+This is not a class for professional photographers, those wanting tips on creating a photography business.
+We also do not discuss the pros and cons of various phones.
+I will go over my favorite apps for editing, but will not go in-depth on every option out there.